ptavarez/reactive-books/README.md

 # Reactive Books
-A React with Redux web application that fetches books.
+A practice app made to play with react and redux.